We may earn affiliate commissions for the recommended products. Learn more.

 What is a VPN?

-A VPN is a virtual private network, a technology to route your connection through an intermediary server.
+A VPN is a virtual private network, a technology that routes your connection through an intermediary server.
 The connection between your device and the server is encrypted, making your connection impossible to intercept from the outside.
 It also disguises your real IP address with that of a VPN server.

 You can set up a VPN server yourself or buy a subscription from a VPN service provider.
 The latter allows you to connect to large server fleets with the possibility to pick almost any country in the world.
 Thus, disguising your IP and making it seem as if you're connecting from a different country.